orlando1409/CleanAngularCourse/README.md

 ### Prerequisites

-You need git to clone the angular-seed repository.
+You need git to clone the repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

 You must have node.js and its package manager (npm) installed.